 You can pick up broken electronics on online marketplaces like eBay or craigslist and then put a little effort into fixing them up so they are worth a lot more than you bought them for.
 Then you can sell them again on eBay or Decluttr.

-This business idea doesn’t take too much money to start because broken electronics can cost less than $10 if you search well.
+Starting this business idea doesn’t take too much money because broken electronics can cost less than $10 if you search well.
 Grabbing a bunch of inventory online can run you less than $1,000 and you have the potential to double your investment.

 You can even ask people you know if they would donate their broken electronics to you for free so you can practice, or go to garage sales to check out cheap repairs in person.